-A scene is a snapshot within a session, used to change presets during a performance.
+A scene is a snapshot within a session, used in order to change presets during a performance.
 Use the Scenes page to create, recall, and save scenes in a session.
 A session can contain up to 1000 scenes.

-0 Store Updates the current snapshot and scope parameters with the current mixer condition.
+Store Updates the current snapshot and scope parameters with the current mixer condition.
 Replaces the existing stored scene.
 2 New Creates a new scene, based on the current preset and scope settings.
 This makes a new scene from the current one and serves as a "Save as" function.
-3 Recall Recalls the selected scene.
+Recall Recalls the selected scene.
 The name of the recalled scene is displayed in the Scenes section of the Top Bar.
-4 Undo Undoes the previous change.
+Undo Undoes the previous change.
 One level of undo is available.
-5 Сору Copies the selected scene to the clipboard.
-This can then be pasted back to the Scenes list as a copy.
+Copy Copies the selected scene to the clipboard.
+This can then be pasted back to the Scenes list as • а сору.
 6 Paste Pastes the copied scene to the Scenes list.
-7 Delete Deletes the selected scene (which is not necessarily the current scene).
+Delete Deletes the selected scene (which is not necessarily the current scene).
 A deleted scene can be recovered with the Undo function.
 8 MIDI Enables "scene follow program change" events for remote-controlling scene changes.
 A red lamp indicates that MIDI program changes are enabled.
-9 Scenes List A list of all scenes associated with the current session.
-10 Scope Sets which functions, channels, and busses will be affected when a scene is recalled.
-1 All/None Selector Selects/deselects all functions, channels, and busses in the Scope list.
-12 Channel Parameters Selectors Determine which channel parameters can be altered with a scene change.
-If a control is not in the scope of the scene, its parameters will not change on any channel.
-13 Input Channel, Buss, and Link Selectors Determine the channels, busses, and control groups included in the scope of the scene.
-If a channel, buss, or link is not in the scope of the scene, then no parameters will change for that channel.
-14 Hot Scene List User-assigned snapshots that are quickly accessible for recall.
-Up to eight Hot Scenes can be recalled from the Scenes menu and user-assigned keys.
-15 Notes Each scene has its own notes section.
+Scenes List A list of all scenes associated with the current session.
+Sets which functions, channels, and busses will be affected when a scene is recalled.
+11 All/None Selector Selects/deselects all functions, channels, and busses in the Scope list.
+Channel Parameters Determine which channel parameters can be altered with a scene change.
+If a control is not Selectors in the scope of the scene, its parameters will not change on any channel.
+13 Input Channel, Buss, Determine the channels, busses, and control groups included in the scope of the scene.
+If a and Link Selectors channel, buss, or link is not in the scope of the scene, then no parameters will change for that channel.
+Hot Scene List User-assigned snapshots that are quickly accessible for recall.
+Up to eight Hot Scenes can be • recalled from the Scenes menu and user-assigned keys.
+15 Lock Prevents scene changes 16 Notes Each scene has its own notes section. -